AidenHe2000/Covid/README.md

-# NBA
+# Covid

+The website designed for the real-time statistics of Covid-19 and facilitates diagnosis and treatment for doctors.

 ---

-NBA statistic website for the database course project